-Surviving quarantine and stay-at- home orders with kids
+Surviving quarantine and stay-at- home orders with kids: How to stay sane with everyone at home.

 Since all of you reading this are likely either quarantined or in some form of self-isolation, I wanted to list some frugal ideas that will hopefully keep you sane if you are also trying to work from home and/or have kids home from school.